 What is Pre-Workout Nutrition?

-Pre-workout nutrition is the meal you eat or drink before working out and is usually consumed between 1 - 3 hours before your workout.
-The pre-workout meal is important for providing you with the fuel you need to perform your workout and aids in;
+@@Pre-workout nutrition is the meal you eat or drink before working out and is usually consumed between 1 - 3 hours before your workout.@@

 - Preventing muscle glycogen depletion during your workout

 - Reducing muscle protein breakdown when working out

 To get these benefits you want your pre-workout meal to be a mix of carbohydrate and protein.
 Whether you eat or drink this mix is up to you and will depend on how close to your workout you have you eat and what your preference is.